M.Ed. Online Teaching - Not Available Beginning Fall 2018

 Required Courses (36 hours):

 Students are required to take this course during their first two semesters of graduate study.
-This course is required for all programs leading to the master in education degree, and provides an introduction to educational technology.
+This course provides an introduction to educational technology.
 This course uses a research-based approach to explore how educational technologies can be applied to enhance educator effectiveness and assist learners in reaching their objectives.
 Students will also develop strategies for evaluating new educational technologies as they emerge.

 Teaching and learning online is the primary focus of this course.
-Students will know and be able to design learning environments that are presented entirely online utilizing the Blackboard technology design tool.
+Students will know and be able to design learning environments that are presented entirely online utilizing the Learning Management System.
 The emphasis is on designing and learning environments that encourage and motivate students as their knowledge and skills in using Blackboard are developed.

 This course is designed to provide basic instruction terminology and methods of educational evaluation.
 Students will study techniques for evaluating the effectiveness of instructional/educational programs, including developing written and performance tests and survey instruments, and determining reliability and validity of evaluation instruments.
 Students will be able to define vocabulary terms, explain the evaluations process and procedures used in various evaluation models, identify evaluation purposes, determine which evaluation design is most appropriate, use the library and Internet, construct data gathering instruments, collect and interpret data, read evaluation reports and interpret their results and write comprehensive evaluation reports based upon an original study.
 This course will not lead to a public school teaching certificate.